Rice millers express fear, raise alarm over massive smuggling of foreign rice

 “While stores owned by these unpatriotic economic saboteurs also be sealed up completely, until after paying up fines or after serving prison terms before such stores/shops are reopened.

-“Their acts also contribute to exporting labour to other countries, since most millers in the country will close shop and retrench their workforce if this is allowed to continue.
+“Their acts also contribute in exporting labour to other countries, since most millers in the country will close shop and retrench their workforce if this is allowed to continue.

 “We also appeal to Nigerian Government to fund our Agricultural Research Institutes, so that they can come out with high breed seeds for our Rice Farmers that can be competitive like the foreign ones used as imports.

-“We also advise that the Federal Government as a matter of urgency should subsidize Rice Millers, processors and farmers, in the entire Rice value chain in order for us to be competitive.
+“We also advice that the Federal Government as a matter of urgency should subsidize Rice Millers, processors and farmers, in the entire Rice value chair in order for us to be competitive.
 For example, the European and Asian Government do subsidize their Rice farmers and millers particularly those being exported or smuggled into our country.

-“We equally advise that bank accounts linked to rice smugglers distributors and marketers be blocked.
+“We equally advice that bank accounts linked to rice smugglers distributors and marketers be blocked.

-“We equally appeal, that Nigeria should not be used as a dumping ground under the AfCFTA agreement.
+“We equally appeal, that Nigeria should not be used as a dumping ground under the AFTAC agreement.
 All protocols entered into should safeguard our interest.

 “Our Government should, therefore, take necessary steps to educate our people on the dangers of consuming smuggled rice in the country in order to safeguard the health of our citizens.”